chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you just think: I want to see if what this master is saying is correct...

-Wait, if you listen to the Dharma with this attitude, you will have no merit if you listen to it.
+Wait, if you listen to the Dharma with this attitude, you will obtain no merit at all.

 It is said in the Vinaya Sutra that there are thirty-six kinds of majesty to hear the Dharma, so I won't talk about that much here, just briefly.

-When listening, the master should be on the seat, and the disciple should be below the level of the seat; if the master is standing and teaching the Dharma, the disciple should sit down and listen to the Dharma, it is not the Dharma.
+When listening, the master should be on the seat, and the disciple should be below the level of the seat; if the master is stands and teaches the Dharma, and the disciples sit down and listen to the Dharma, this is incorrect.

 When listening to a Dharma talk, you should take off your shoes and hats.
 People who are sick or with other special circumstances do not need to take them off.